EJohnson3363/NierReplicantRando/README.md

 ## Build instructions

-To build a .dll from the source code, you must have the Lunar Tear source code saved in a subdirectory: `NierReplicantRando/third_party/LunarTearLoader/...`
+To build a .dll from the source code, you must have the Lunar Tear source code saved in a subdirectory: `NierReplicantRando/third_party/LunarTearLoader/...`.
+You must also have Visual Studio 2022 C++ build tools installed.

-Copy and paste the following commands into cmd:
+Navigate to the `NierReplicantRando` directory, then copy and paste the following commands into cmd:

 ```
-Remove-Item -Recurse -Force build -ErrorAction SilentlyContinue
 cmake -S . -B build -G "Visual Studio 17 2022" -A x64
 cmake --build build --config Release
 ```